 General Education Requirements

 Students must meet all General Education requirements.
-Courses that are common to the teaching field and the General Education requirements may be applied to both.
+Courses should be selected to meet program or prerequisite requirements.
 At least 120 hours are required for the degree.
+Students may need to complete additional courses to reach 120 hours.

 Students in this program should select the following courses in the Foundational Core: